magento/merchdocs/src/customers/name-address-options.md

    Place a semicolon before the first value to display an blank value at the top of the list.

-1. Set the following fields to either `Optional` or `Required`, according to your preference.
+1. To include the following fields in customer forms, set the value of each to `Optional` or `Required`, as needed.

    - **Show Telephone**
    - **Show Company**
    - **Show Fax**

+## Step 3: Save and refresh

 1. When complete, click <span class="btn">Save Config</span>.